 If you are a continuing student needing to reset your PIN, you can reset your PIN ONLINE.
 After you answer your challenge questions, you will be able to establish a New PIN (your new PIN must be 6 digits).
-If you do not remember your challenge question answers then you may contact the Office of the Registrar in person or via email to reset your PIN back to your date of birth (MMDDYY).
+If you do not remember your challenge question answers then you may contact the Office of the Registrar in person or via email to reset your PIN.
+The PIN will be reset back to your date of birth (MMDDYY).
 You must use your GC or other CUNY email account in your communication.

 If you are a new student and you are accessing Self Service Banner for the very first time, your initial PIN is your birthday in (MMDDYY) format (6 digits).
-For example, if your birthday was January 1, 1988.
+For example, if your birthday is January 1, 1988.
 Your initial PIN would be 010188.
 The purpose of the initial PIN number is to allow you to set up a login PIN number and challenge questions in case you forget the PIN you set.
 Be advised that the initial PIN expires as soon as you use it and reset it to a login PIN.

 Registration materials are emailed to current students prior to the start of each term.
 All students should review the academic calendar for the registration dates.
 The latest course offerings are posted on the Dynamic Schedule.
 All student registrations are done online via Self Service Banner (SSB).
 Students delinquent in their financial accounts or obligations to the library or with respect to any equipment loans from Information Resources will not be permitted to register.

 All students are required to be in status each term.
 This means that student must either be registered or be on an approved leave of absence.
 Individuals who are not in status will be considered withdrawn from the Graduate Center.

 Full payment of tuition and fees is due by the first day of classes.
 Make checks payable to CUNY Graduate Center.
 Payment may also be made by credit card (MasterCard/Amex/Discover) and electronic checks on the Web.
 Checks, cash, and money order payments may be made in person at the Bursar’s Office.